alexhrao/Sudoku/README.md

 ## Installation

 ### macOS
-Simply download the .dmg from the _installers_ folder, and install!
+Simply download the _SudokuOnline.dmg_ from the _installers/DMG_ folder, and install!

 ### Windows
-Simply download the .exe from the _installers_ folder, and install!
+Simply download the _InstallSudokuOnline.exe_ from the _installers/EXE/Output_ folder, and install!

 ### All Other OS
 You'll need to have the latest version of The Java&trade; Runtime Environment (JRE&trade;).
 As of this writing, this version is 1.8, revision 131.
 You can download it [here][jre].
 Then, simply download the jar file from _out/artifacts/client_ folder, and run it as normally.

 ## Development